U.S. Drought Exposure Monitor · Sorghum Live · refreshed weekly

 USDA NASS Planted sorghum acres by county, with three-tier waterfall for current-year coverage Annual + intra-year revisions

-USDA RMA Summary of Business Federally insured sorghum acres by county and coverage type Monthly mid-year + crop-year close
+USDA RMA Summary of Business Per-county insurance context across all federal programs — crop insurance, grazing/forage, and rangeland shown separately Monthly mid-year + crop-year close

 U.S. Drought Monitor Current drought severity (D0–D4) by county Weekly, Thursdays